mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 &nbsp;
 [reasons](http://mmore500.tumblr.com/post/179145895234/im-doing-you-a-favor-im-giving-you-an-f).

-Also potentialy problematic: parking lots... i.e., woofer at all hours.  coming and going, but this is usually transient and therefore, to me, much less aggravating.
+Also potentially problematic: parking lots and driveways... i.e., woofer beats coming and going at all hours.
+This is usually transient and therefore, to me, much less aggravating.

 This sound-proof-ness of walls is so, so important, and varies widely.
 You can check on this when you're touring an apartment (and you should!).